Allan-Nava/Go-GestPay/docs/index.md

 # Go GestPay Official Documentation

-This is library is used for gestpay web service
+This is library is used for gestpay web service for the SOAP api

 ### About the project